Beekeeper Learning Circles

 The second deviation was the Culminating event in November.
 My Partner Beth was injured and unable to make the event and it was close enough to the date of the learning circle that I was unable to cancel the food and room reservation.
 Therefore, I treated that time as an open house to get feedback from attendees about past and future learning circles.

 I rescheduled with Beth for Feb.
 2024, and decided to assemble a marketing panel around her storytelling for the last in-person learning circle.
-This learning circle incorporated storytelling at one station (with the Partner), tasting at another, DIY branding at a third station, and selling at markets as a fourth station.
+This learning circle incorporated storytelling at one station (with the Partner), tasting at another station, DIY branding at a third station, and selling at markets as a fourth station.

 Research results and discussion: